fzampirolli/mctest/README.md

 ---
 ### I would like to collaborate with experts to write articles
-A maximum of 5 per article; Authors' order proportional to the number of pages written; I already have data/implementations for some topics:
+A maximum of 5 authors per article; Authors' order proportional to the number of pages written; I already have data/implementations for some topics:

 1) Security in exams using QRcode;